smartdevicelink/sdl_evolution/proposals/0167-app-services.md

     <enum name="NavAction">
         <element name="TURN">
-            <description> Using this action plush a supplied direction can give the type of turn. </description>
+            <description> Using this action plus a supplied direction can give the type of turn. </description>
         </element>
         <element name="EXIT">
         </element>